sypets/sypets_example_plugincacheexpiration/README.md

 * https://forge.typo3.org/issues/92535

-And corresponding patch:
+!!!
+This extension will only work with the corresponding patch applied:

 * https://review.typo3.org/c/Packages/TYPO3.CMS/+/77894

-!!!
-This extension will only work with the corresponding patch applied.

 ## Supported versions